Jschlatt: Business ventures

-GamerSupps
+Gamer Supps

-In May 2022, Schlatt acquired GamerSupps, a gaming-focused energy supplement company.
+In May 2022, Schlatt acquired Gamer Supps, a gaming-focused energy supplement company.
 The company produces energy supplements marketed towards gamers, with products including their signature "GG" energy formula.
 Following his acquisition, Schlatt has been involved in the company's marketing and product development, though the company has faced some controversy regarding its business practices with content creators.

 Starforge Systems

-While part of One True King (OTK), Schlatt was involved with Starforge Systems, a gaming PC company created in partnership with MoistCr1TiKal.
+While part of One True King (OTK), Schlatt was involved with Starforge Systems, a gaming PC company created in partnership with MoistCr1tikal.
 After his departure from OTK in December 2022, he continued to maintain an advisory role with the company.

 Business operations

 Schlatt operates through his company Schlatt & Co., which he co-owns with a business partner.
 The company handles various projects including merchandise sales and content production.